 The Triduum is an ancient liturgy that celebrates the Pascha, with two days of fasting and one of celebration.
 It includes the services for Maundy Thursday, Good Friday, and The Great Vigil of Easter.
 This liturgy (one continuous service in three parts) is a way in which Christians throughout the centuries have passed over with Christ from death to life, celebrating each event in the drama of salvation and entering into the mystery of dying and rising again with the Lord of Life.
 This one bulletin contains the order of service for each of the three days.
 If you take it home, please bring it back for each service.
-Note that the service for the Easter Vigil takes place at St. Andrew's Episcopal Church in Big Rapids at 8:00 am.
-All of the Easter Sunday services are printed at the end of this bulletin.
 The people's responses are in bold.
 You may notice there is only one opening acclamation (at the beginning of Maundy Thursday) and one closing (after the Vigil).
 We invite you to end in silence on Maundy Thursday and Good Friday and to return in silence on Good Friday and for the Easter Vigil.
-The Maundy Thursday and Good Friday services are ecumenical services that are planned and led together by Immanuel Lutheran Church, First United Methodist Church, The United Church of Big Rapids, and St. Andrew's Episcopal Church.
-Parts of each service are taken from each of these traditions.
-You are invited to participate in all parts of these services.
 Therefore, let us enter into this most holy weekend with reverence and in remembrance of what God has invited us into through the passion, death, and resurrection of his son.
-MAUNDY THURSDAY